 Collectively improving IT service desk performance

-At the University of Oviedo, in Spain, we’ve developed a survey to understand the current situation and possibilities for improving the IT service desk function within IT service teams.
-The goal of the survey is to identify opportunities for service management improvement since we feel that, in many organizations, IT service desk function has not evolved sufficiently.
+At the University of Oviedo, in Spain, we’ve developed an IT service desk survey to understand the current situation and possibilities for improving the IT service desk function within IT service teams.
+The goal of the survey is to identify opportunities for service management improvement since we feel that, in many organizations, the function has not evolved sufficiently.
 And that today’s available technology offers the perfect opportunity for change.

-The focus of the survey is to obtain reliable information from IT service desk personnel, with the purpose of obtaining credible data about the following aspects of IT service desk operations:
+The focus of the survey is to obtain reliable information from IT service desk personnel, with the purpose of obtaining credible data about the following aspects of operations:

 • Number of requests received by IT service desks